vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 Surrounded by the Yoginīs abiding in the *śrīcakra* —in the cosmos, that is—Tripurasundarī is the fi rst of them, infusing them with her power and presiding over their activity.
 They emanate from her in a hierarchical order, embodying and spreading her power on all planes of the cosmos and fulfi lling the functions allotted to them.
 As Bhairava says in YH 3.194: “You alone it is, Enchantress of the worlds, who are playing under the guise of these \[deities\].”
 They are aspects \( *rūpa* \) she takes on in her cosmic play.

-In the Tantras and the Purāṇas, the Yoginīs are usually said to be sixty-four in number, which is eight times eight, that is, eight times the Eight Mothers \( *aṣṭ amātaraḥ* , *aṣṭ amātṛ kā* \).
+In the Tantras and the Purāṇas, the Yoginīs are usually said to be sixty-four in number, which is eight times eight, that is, eight times the Eight Mothers \( *aṣṭamātaraḥ* , *aṣṭamātṛ kā* \).
 21 In the third chapter \(3.193\), the

 YH multiplies this number by ten million, mentioning sixty-four crores 22